Skip to content

 Rusumo Falls

-Located in the western region of Rwanda, on the border with Tanzania, Rusumo Falls is one of the most striking waterfalls in Rwanda and East Africa.
-Positioned near the town of Rusumo, it lies on the Kagera River, which originates in the highlands of Burundi and flows through Rwanda and Tanzania before joining the Nile River.
+It is found near the town of Rusumo, in the Kirehe District, approximately 145 kilometers southeast of Kigali, a 2.5- to 3-hour drive via the RN3 highway. it lies on the Kagera River, which originates in the highlands of Burundi and flows through Rwanda and Tanzania before joining the Nile River.

 As the Kagera River cascades over a series of rocky ledges, it creates a powerful drop into a deep pool, producing a thunderous roar and a misty spray.
-These dramatic features make Rusumo Falls an exhilarating sight, especially during the rainy season, when the river’s flow is at its peak.
+These dramatic features make Rusumo Falls an exhilarating sight, especially during the rainy season when the river’s flow is at its peak.

 In addition, the surrounding landscapes enhance the natural beauty of Rusumo Falls.
 The area is covered in lush, dense vegetation and hosts a diverse range of wildlife attracted by the waterfall.